KidkArolis/electronic-post-message/README.md

 # electronic-post-message

 A postMessage polyfill for electron webview.
-Useful if you want to reuse existing postMessage libraries (e.g. [secret-door](https://github.com/QubitProducts/secret-door) to talk with code inside an electron webview.
+Useful if you want to reuse existing postMessage libraries to talk with code inside an electron webview (e.g. [secret-door](https://github.com/QubitProducts/secret-door)).

 ## Usage